Ecotrust/madrona/docs/sidebar.rst

 Authoring Sidebar Content
 =========================

-Most of the information in MarineMap is exposed via panels displayed in the sidebar.
+Most of the information in Madrona is exposed via panels displayed in the sidebar.
 While the layout of the home tabs is mostly fixed, dynamic loading of content within sidebar panels provides many options for extensibilty.
 The content and behavior of these panels can be defined entirely via server-side